-Moreover, when you read through Wintering, you will find that it has been written in the present continuous tense, which itself implies that the relationship is continuing.
-The choice of lexis all through the poem leaves a very much negative impact and reiterates that the relationship in question isn’t entirely positive by any stretch of the imagination.
+Moreover, when you read through ‘Wintering‘, you will find that it has been written in the present continuous tense, which implies that the relationship is continuing.
+The choice of lexis all through the poem leaves a very negative impact and reiterates that the relationship in question isn’t entirely positive by any stretch of the imagination.

-There are three themes in the poem, Wintering by Carol Ann Duffy.
+There are three themes in the poem, ‘Wintering‘ by Carol Ann Duffy.
 They are Love, Depression, and Seasons.
 The theme of ‘love’ can be seen all throughout the poem.
-For example; during the quote like: ‘You come and go, your footprints like a love below’, which means that the narrator’s love is getting faded but their memories are even now with them and will appear, always be.
+For example, during the quote: ‘You come and go, your footprints like a love below’, which means that the narrator’s love is getting faded but their memories are even now with them and will appear to always be.
 This specific instance, so too, contributes to the above-said theme of depression.

-As discussed above, the poem talks about the winter season, and this is well depicted by its title, Wintering itself, which explicitly indicates a cold, bitter atmosphere.
-The readers are introduced with another instance of this in the form of pathetic fallacy, which can be seen in, ‘I walk on ice, it grimaces, then breaks’.
-However, the season of ‘spring’ is afterward used to echo the ‘good patches’ of this everlasting whirlwind relationship.
+As discussed above, the poem talks about the winter season, and this is well depicted by its title, ‘Wintering‘ itself, which explicitly indicates a cold, bitter atmosphere.
+The readers are introduced to another instance of this in the form of pathetic fallacy, which can be seen in, ‘I walk on ice, it grimaces, then breaks’.
+However, the season of ‘spring’ is afterwards used to echo the ‘good patches’ of this everlasting whirlwind relationship.

-In the fourth line when the poet says: ‘Grey fades to black’: the poet brings to light the gloomy image of love, and this has been well-depicted by the use of the word ‘grey’ which is not considered the most cheerful of colors, to begin with fading to a somber black.
-It is to be noted that this whole poem has consisted of a variety of imageries.
+In the fourth line when the poet says: ‘Grey fades to black’: the poet brings to light the gloomy image of love, and this has been well-depicted by the use of the word ‘grey’ which is not considered the most cheerful of colours, to begin with fading to a sombre black.
+It is to be noted that this whole poem has consisted of a variety of images.

 Moreover, the use of the word ‘Ploughed’ in the very first line brings the images of farming into the readers’ mind, whereas the themes of ‘death’ and ‘depression’ lead the readers to imagine dry fields of dead weeds, which collectively contribute to the ominous atmosphere of the poem.